 My Turkish is quite good if I may say so myself.
-Turkish seems like a difficult language, but it’s actually a very easy one.
-It’s a very logical and consistent language, even though you might think it’s the hardest language in the world.
-I believe that once you find the right learning approach and have the right attitude there is no such thing as a hard language.
-And well, I had an amazing teacher!
+It might seem like a difficult language, but it’s actually very easy.
+That is because it is a very logical and consistent language, even though you might think it’s the hardest language in the world.
+As a matter of fact, I believe that once you find the right learning approach and have the right attitude, there is no such thing as a hard language.
 But however my level of Turkish is really good and I use the language to express myself on a daily basis, there are still those moments when I literally have no idea what people are saying.
-There are just too many funny and weird expressions in Turkish.
-Today I’ll share the ten funniest ones with you.
+Particularly because there are just too many funny and weird expressions in Turkish.
+Therefore, I’ll share ten funny Turkish sayings you must know before visiting Turkey.

-Almost any time someone buys something, güle güle kullanin is an appropriate thing to tell a costumer.
+Almost any time someone buys something, ‘güle güle kullanin’ is an appropriate thing to tell a customer.
 It’s also used when you give someone a present or with anything else new.
-And by now I actually do get it, but also say it when you’ve went to the hairdressers that I find just weird.
-Even after hearing this for years, I just still can’t get my head around it.
+It took me a while, but now I finally do get it.
+Yet, we also say it when you’ve gone to the hairdressers and that I find just weird.
+In fact, even after hearing this for years, I just still can’t get my head around it.

 It sounds so weird in English, but if you actually think about the meaning of it I think it’s a really nice expression!

 You’ll never guess, but this is actually a compliment.
-Turkish men usually like women with a bit of meat on their bones, and this is a lovely way to describe curvy girls.
+Because Turkish men usually like women with a bit of meat on their bones.
+And this is a lovely way to describe curvy girls.